cscharf-hub/wavecatcher-analysis/README.md

  root -b -x examples/timing_example.cc -q
 ```

-## Running of the HU EE computing infrastructure
+## On HU EE computing infrastructure

 The library can be used efficiently on our computing infrastructure.
 This has the benefit that you do not need to download measurements and can do the analysis of large data on more powerful machines.
 Log into the computing cluster via ssh:
 ```